manvendra0802/vlg-denoise/README.md

 The attached report  vlgopenproject.docx clearly explains every part of the code and its functionality.

 ## Conclusion
 Our major criterion in this project was the PSNR score, which was evaluated as the benchmark.
-For our model, we found a (maximum) psnr=23.85 and val_psnr=23.41 while training the'denoising1model.h5' which reduced a bit during fine tuning and training the fine_tuned model .
+For our model, we found a (maximum) psnr=23.85 and val_psnr=23.41 (proof of screenshot given in report)while training the'denoising1model.h5' which reduced a bit during fine tuning and training the fine_tuned model .